bitsanity/erc223/README.md

 # erc223

-An implementation of ERC223 Token Standard
+An implementation of ERC223 Token Standard.
+Supports Ethereum Token and ERC20 APIs.

 ## REQUIRES